 Often during periods of hot, dry weather, County departments have already discontinued certain activities like firefighting training, street sweeping, hydrant flushing, park watering and closing most spray parks.
 These are important, but can often be postponed until water supply conditions improve.

-As part of emergency preparedness, residents are encouraged to sign up for to receive updates in case of serious water disruptions or other emergency events that may affect Strathcona County residents.
+As part of emergency preparedness, residents are encouraged to sign up for SC Alerts to receive updates in case of serious water disruptions or other emergency events that may affect Strathcona County residents.
 Make sure to sign up for water ban and restriction notices.